kubernetes/community/contributors/design-proposals/node/resource-qos.md

 ### OOM Score configuration at the Nodes

-Pod OOM score configuration
+#### Pod OOM score configuration
-- Note that the OOM score of a process is 10 times the % of memory the process consumes, adjusted by OOM_SCORE_ADJ, barring exceptions (e.g. process is launched by root).
-Processes with higher OOM scores are killed.
+- Note that the OOM score of a process is 10 times the percentage of memory the process consumes, adjusted by OOM_SCORE_ADJ, barring exceptions (e.g. process is launched by root).
+- Processes with higher OOM scores are killed.
 - The base OOM score is between 0 and 1000, so if process A's OOM_SCORE_ADJ - process B's OOM_SCORE_ADJ is over a 1000, then process A will always be OOM killed before B.
-- The final OOM score of a process is also between 0 and 1000
+- The final OOM score of a process is between 0 and 1000.

-*Best-effort*
-	- Set OOM_SCORE_ADJ: 1000
+#### Best-effort
-	- So processes in best-effort containers will have an OOM_SCORE of 1000
+- Set OOM_SCORE_ADJ: 1000, so that processes in best-effort containers will have an OOM_SCORE of 1000 and are first to be killed.

-*Guaranteed*
-	- Set OOM_SCORE_ADJ: -998
+#### Guaranteed
-	- So processes in guaranteed containers will have an OOM_SCORE of 0 or 1
+- Set OOM_SCORE_ADJ: -998, so that processes in guaranteed containers will have an OOM_SCORE of 0 or 1.

-*Burstable*
+#### Burstable
-	- If total memory request > 99.8% of available memory, OOM_SCORE_ADJ: 2
-	- Otherwise, set OOM_SCORE_ADJ to 1000 - 10 * (% of memory requested)
-	- This ensures that the OOM_SCORE of burstable pod is > 1
+- If total memory requested > 99.8% of available memory, OOM_SCORE_ADJ: 2; otherwise, set OOM_SCORE_ADJ to 1000 - 10 * (percentage of memory requested).
+This ensures that the OOM_SCORE of burstable pods is > 1.
-	- If memory request is `0`, OOM_SCORE_ADJ is set to `999`.
-	- So burstable pods will be killed if they conflict with guaranteed pods
+- If memory requested is `0`, then OOM_SCORE_ADJ is set to `999`, so that burstable pods will be killed if they conflict with guaranteed pods.
-	- If a burstable pod uses less memory than requested, its OOM_SCORE < 1000
-	- So best-effort pods will be killed if they conflict with burstable pods using less than requested memory
+- If a burstable pod uses less memory than requested, then its OOM_SCORE < 1000, so that best-effort pods will be killed if they conflict with burstable pods using less than their requested memory.
-	- If a process in burstable pod's container uses more memory than what the container had requested, its OOM_SCORE will be 1000, if not its OOM_SCORE will be < 1000
+- If a process in a burstable pod's container uses more memory than what the container had requested, its OOM_SCORE will be 1000, if not its OOM_SCORE will be < 1000.
-	- Assuming that a container typically has a single big process, if a burstable pod's container that uses more memory than requested conflicts with another burstable pod's container using less memory than requested, the former will be killed
+- Assuming that a container typically has a single big process... if a burstable pod's container, that uses more memory than requested, conflicts with another burstable pod's container, using less memory than requested, the former will be killed.
-	- If burstable pod's containers with multiple processes conflict, then the formula for OOM scores is a heuristic, it will not ensure "Request and Limit" guarantees.
+- If a burstable pod's containers with multiple processes conflict, then the formula for OOM scores is a heuristic; it will not ensure "Request and Limit" guarantees.

-*Pod infra containers* or *Special Pod init process*
+#### Pod infra containers or Special Pod init process
   - OOM_SCORE_ADJ: -998

-*Kubelet, Docker*
+#### Kubelet, Docker
   - OOM_SCORE_ADJ: -999 (won't be OOM killed)
   - Hack, because these critical tasks might die if they conflict with guaranteed containers.
 In the future, we should place all user-pods into a separate cgroup, and set a limit on the memory they can consume.